adewealthgit/aws-intro-demo/README.md

 You can find all parameters related to dev env in file [dev.tf](terraform/envs/dev/dev.tf).
 Open the file.

 This file starts with the provider definition (aws apparently in the case of this AWS demonstration).
 Then there is the terraform backend configuration.
-More about it later but let's remind you right away that if you want to deploy this demo to your AWS subscription you have to change the ```storage_account_name```, and the name must be unique in all AWS - so try to figure out some unique name like ```jesse-testing-terraform-demo``` etc.
+More about it later.

 After that we have the terraform locals definition - these are provided for this context and we use them to inject the parameter values to the env-def module which follows right after the locals definition.

-## Env-dev Module
+## Env-def Module

 All right!
 In the previous file we injected dev env parameters to the [env-def.tf](terraform/modules/env-def/env-def.tf) module.
 Open this file now.

 You see that this module defines three other modules.
 The idea is that this env-def - Environment definition - can be re-used by all envs, like ```dev```, ```qa```, ```perf``` and ```prod``` etc - they all just inject their env specific parameters to the same environment definition which gives a more detailed definition what kind of modules there are in this infrastructure.

-So, this environment defition defines three modules: a resource group, virtual network (vnet) and a virtual machine (vm).
+So, this environment defition defines three modules: a resource group, virtual private cloud (vpc) and an EC2 instance.
 Let's walk through those modules next.

-## Resource-group Module
+## Resource-groups Module

-The [resource-group](terraform/modules/resource-group) just defines the main resource group that we are using with all resources in this infra.
-The resource groups are used in the AWS cloud used for providing a view to a set of resources and it is also easy manually to destroy a set of resources just by deleting the resource group.
+The [resource-groups](terraform/modules/resource-groups) just defines the AWS resource group views for resources regarding some tag.

 ## Vpc Module

-The [vpc](https://aws.amazon.com/vpc/) is a bit longer.
-First it defines a virtual network (vnet).
+The [vpc](https://aws.amazon.com/vpc/) definition is a bit longer.
+First it defines a virtual private cloud (vpc).
 We inject a [cidr address space](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) for the virtual network.
 All our resources will be using this address space.
 Then we define a subnet for making the security group rules easier.

-After the vnet and subnet we have a security group definition, and then we associate this sg to the subnet.
+After the vpc and subnet we have a security group definition, and then we associate this sg to the subnet.
 After that we finally have the only rule in this sg - the only inbound traffic that we allow is ssh (port 22).

 ## Ec2 Module

-The [EC2](https://aws.amazon.com/ec2/) is a also a bit more complex.
+The [EC2](https://aws.amazon.com/ec2/) module is a also a bit more complex.
 But let's not be intimidated - I took most of the code from TODO.
 As you can see, you can find infra code examples quite easily in the net - you don't have to invent the wheel again when creating most of the infra code.

-So, in the vm module we first create the ssh keys.
+So, in the EC2 module we first create the ssh keys.
 I later realized that there is some bash inline scripting here - most possibly won't be working if you run terraform in a Windows box (I must test this myself and make this part a bit simpler e.g. injecting the ssh public key manually here).

 # AWS Tags

-In main resources I have added some tags.
+In all main resources (that support tagging) I have added some tags.

-- Name: "intro-demo-dev-vnet" - this is the name of the resource.
+- Name: "intro-demo-dev-vpc" - this is the name of the resource.
 - Env: "dev" - this is the env (e.g. dev, qa, perf, prod...)
 - Environment: "intro-demo-dev" - this is the specific environment for a specific infra, i.e. we are running dev for intro-demo.
 - Prefix: "intro-demo" - this is the infra without the env postfix.